 Everybody has different tastes and preferences, so you can expect a highly-subjective answer when asking someone how a meal tasted.
 To me, food is fuel and taste is only a secondary priority.
 That’s why I always let others try the meals I receive to get their input.
 For this review, I asked my wife to sample a dish, and I gave some of the meals to friends who recently had a baby and would benefit from already prepared meals.

 In my opinion, the meals I tried were delicious.
 And according to my wife, they were the best frozen meals she has ever had.
-Knowing that not all of the previously-reviewed meals could live up to her taste expectations, that endorsement bears some weight!

 How Much is Diet-to-Go?